reactive/data-client/docs/guides/extending-endpoints.md

 Resource comes with a [small handleful Endpoints](../api/resource#static-network-methods-and-properties) for each of the typical [CRUD operations](https://restfulapi.net/http-methods/).
 This is often not enough.

+> A note about TypeScript: When using `super` to override an endpoint, be sure to include the schema.
+> TypeScript will not infer `super` calls correctly in this case.

 ## Overriding endpoints

 By default the list() assumes an array of entities returned while detail() assumes